| "Even in the Colonies, You Don’t Give Flack to a Duke"

 a small consolation prize: he was awarded tenth place and $500 more than the

+others who hadn’t qualified for the final.
 Because your chip total did carry over, play here only “resembled” supersatellites.

 You wanted to accumulate as many chips as possible, even if you knew you were

+guaranteed a seat in the final.
 As a result, when we started back today, the starting seats and chip positions

 were: